Zoster Vaccine (Recombinant)

 Neuromuscular & skeletal: Arthralgia (2%)

-<1% (Limited to important or life-threatening): Gout, high fever, lymphadenitis, optic neuropathy
+<1%, postmarketing, and/or case reports: Gout, high fever, lymphadenitis, optic neuropathy

 Concerns related to adverse effects: